Sensor and ISPTechnology Deep Dive

 Why do image sensors not come with integrated Image Signal Processors

 An ISP is a key component in an embedded camera system since a sensor provides the output only in the RAW format.
-An ISP (Image Signal Processor) is a dedicated processor that converts this RAW image data into a high quality workable output through various processes such as noise reduction, lens shading correction, gamma correction, auto exposure and auto white balance etc.
+An ISP (Image Signal Processor) is a dedicated processor that converts this RAW image data into a high-quality workable output through various processes such as noise reduction, lens shading correction, gamma correction, auto exposure, auto white balance, etc.

-So, in this article I attempt to break down the reasons for sensor manufacturers not offering a combination of a sensor and ISP as an integrated solution.
+In this blog, we break down the reasons why sensor manufacturers don’t offer a combination of a sensor and ISP as an integrated solution.

 Before we start looking at the reasons, a bit of history might help.